scttech/Build_Financial_Software/chapter10/v1/README.md

 # ACH Parser V1

 This is the first version of the ACH Parser for Chapter 10.

-It contains the searching enhancements.
+Enhancements for Chapter 10 include:

+[X] - Searching ACH transactions

+[ ] - Auditing the dashboard

+[ ] - Monitoring with Prometheus

 # Running the ACH Parser